panva/node-oidc-provider/README.md

 - [RFC7662 - OAuth 2.0 Token introspection][feature-introspection]

 ## Get started
-To run and experiment with an example client and a server, clone the oidc-provider repo and install the dependencies:
+To run and experiment with an example server, clone the oidc-provider repo and install the dependencies:

 ```bash
 $ git clone https://github.com/panva/node-oidc-provider.git oidc-provider